ManOAction/SpotifyCustomCrossfade/README.md

 ## Diary and Misc Notes

+2/24 - Might finish the playlist maker and then put this down for a while.

 2/20/21 - Finally got threadded playing of playlists up and going.
 Quick bootstrap skin.
 Time to start working on multiple playlists and playlist uploading.
   We're using this for variable control in the href of the templates